ShopHQ: Evine

 On February 13, 2015, the ShopHQ network was rebranded as EVINE Live, following ValueVision Media's acquisition of e-commerce company Dollars Per Minute, the owner of the EVINE trademark, in order to distance itself from the reputation it held under its previous brandings, ValueVision, ShopNBC, and ShopHQ.

-The network hired former QVC host Kathy Levine, and featured merchandise branded under different reality television stars, including Lisa Vanderpump and Luann de Lesseps.
-It also premiered concepts from other well-known celebrities, including Paula Deen, Vanessa Williams, Nancy O'Dell, Holly Robinson Peete, Karen Fairchild, Terry Dubrow and Heather Dubrow, Todd English, Donny Osmond and Bob Vila.
+The network hired former QVC host Kathy Levine and featured merchandise branded under different reality television stars, including Lisa Vanderpump and Luann de Lesseps.
+It also premiered concepts from other well-known celebrities, including Paula Deen, Vanessa Williams, Nancy O'Dell, Holly Robinson Peete, Karen Fairchild, Terry Dubrow, Heather Dubrow, Todd English, Donny Osmond, and Bob Vila.
 It also sold products on its e-commerce website, Evine.com.

 EVINE Live launched a high definition feed of the channel in 1080i (including the acquisition of HD tier channel slots under new carriage agreements) the same year, but until September 2017, remained in standard definition, merely rebroadcasting the SD feed.
 The network converted to an upscaled standard definition widescreen presentation in the fall of 2016, and quietly upgraded to HD a year after.

 In July 2016, EVINE removed "Live" from their on-air name.

 Return to ShopHQ

 On July 17, 2019, Evine Live Inc. began doing business under the new corporate banner of iMedia Brands Inc, with their shares traded under a new ticker of IMBI; Invicta Watch Group (which has a number of hours on the network as its largest vendor) invested an additional $6 million into the company.

-The network rebranded as ShopHQ on August 21, which the company previously used the ShopHQ name between 2013 and 2015, with the cited reason being market research suggesting confusion with the "E" name being confused for an entertainment news brand such as E! or Entertainment Tonight.
+The network rebranded as ShopHQ on August 21, as market research suggested the "E" name was being confused for an entertainment news brand such as E! or Entertainment Tonight.

 IMBI announced plans to launch a Spanish-speaking shopping channel called LaVenta Shopping Network, along with the male-focused Bulldog Shopping Network, itself a rebranding of EVINE TOO, a timeshift channel with only minimum cable distribution.

 Though the channel slot for Bulldog Shopping Network was activated in the spring of 2020, its focus quickly changed due to the COVID-19 pandemic.
 ShopHQ Health, which sold health and wellness products including surgical masks, launched within weeks of the pandemic, and became its new official branding on September 1.

 Bulldog relaunched in June 2021, but was discontinued on most providers at the end of December, after the network's satellite lease with Olympus expired.
 It was replaced with Kenneth Copeland's Victory Channel.

 Some of ShopHQ Health's cable carriage was discontinued at the end of May 2022, and was replaced by QVC3; both properties continue streaming online and feature some over-the-air carriage.